Which One is Better: Netflix or Amazon Prime Video?

 Step 5.
 Simply click the Download icon, the program will start downloading the Netflix videos to the output folder.
 After downloading, you can click on Library to find the well-downloaded Netflix videos on local drive.

-Now all the videos from Netflix are stored as common MP4 files, you can save them on your computer or transfer to other devices for playback.
+Now all the videos from Netflix are stored as common MP4 or MKV files, you can save them on your computer or transfer to other devices for playback.

 Overall, both services come with their pros and cons.
 Amazon Prime Video provides a huge video library with many hard-to-find videos and a comparative cost-effective subscription option, allowing you to spend less money to stream video in 4K resolution.
 Netflix stands out when it comes to original series, it offers numerous wonderful and famous originals movies and TV shows for you to enjoy the time.
 If you are a fan of House of Cards, Orange Is The New Black, Bojack Horseman, Stranger Things or more, Netflix should be your go-to service.
 Both services offer a 30-day free trial period.
 So, if you are new to these two services, we suggest you give both a try to decide which is best for your needs.